frontity/docs/docs/deployment/deploy-on-qovery.md

 ### 3. Add an application

-Click on "Create an application" then choose "I have an application" and select your GitHub or GitLab repository where your Frontify site is located.
+Click on "Create an application" then choose "I have an application" and select your GitHub or GitLab repository where your Frontify app is located.

 Click on "Next".